nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112-A.md

 ### Parse the metadata from the *ISA.zip file to create a sample runsheet ###

 dpt-isa-to-runsheet --accession OSD-### \
- --config-type microarray \
- --config-version Latest \
+ --plugin-dir /path/to/dp_tools__microarray_plugin \
  --isa-archive *ISA.zip
 ```

 **Parameter Definitions:**

 - `--accession OSD-###` - OSD accession ID (replace ### with the OSD number being processed), used to retrieve the urls for the ISA archive and raw expression files hosted on the GeneLab Repository
-- `--config-type` - Instructs the script to extract the metadata required for `microarray` processing from the ISA archive
-- `--config-version` - Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
+- `--plugin-dir /path/to/dp_tools__microarray_plugin` - specifies the path to the plugin directory defining the dp-tools configuration for the desired assay type.
+A plugin for both the Agilent 1-channel microarray assay is provided in the [Workflow_Documentation](../Workflow_Documentation/NF_MAAgilent1ch/workflow_code/bin/dp_tools__agilent_1_channel/) folder
-- `--isa-archive` - Specifies the *ISA.zip file for the respective GLDS dataset, downloaded in the `dpt-get-isa-archive` command
+- `--isa-archive` - Specifies the *ISA.zip file for the respective OSD dataset, downloaded in the `dpt-get-isa-archive` command

 **Input Data:**